Constraining cosmic reionization by combining the kinetic Sunyaev-Zel'dovich and the 21 cm power spectra: Conclusions

 Finally, we explore forecast performance on mock data from operating telescopes such as MWA and LOFAR, based current upper limits. \citep{Trott2020,Patil2017,Mertens2020}.
 Naturally, we find the mock data less constraining than in the case of \texttt{1k2z} (see Fig.~\ref{fig::triangle_lofar_mwa} in gray and orange) as can be expected from the higher uncertainty on the measurements.
 However, detections by both telescopes can place firm upper limits on the midpoint of reionization $z_{\mathrm{re}} \leq 8$.
 Moreover, the low-redshift observations of MWA (for the same set-up as \texttt{1k2z}) can also place a lower limit on the end of reionization $z_{\mathrm{end}} \geq 6.5$.
 Meanwhile, data from \texttt{LOFAR} ( chosen at $k = 0.1$ Mpc$^{-1}$ for $z = 8.3, 9.1$) is more sensitive to the morphology parameters, notably constraining log$_{10}(\alpha_{0}) = 3.15 \pm 0.33$.
 This implies that even before the first-light of SKA-\textit{Low}, the ongoing improvements of current 21\,cm power spectrum upper limits \citep[see fig. 6 of][for an example]{Raste2021} are likely to soon begin constraining the properties of reionization.\\

-The main limitation of our model is the omission of the higher-order and cross-correlation terms in our simplified expression of the 21\,cm power spectrum in equation~\eqref{eq:recons_21cm_ps_simplified}.
+The main limitation of our model is the omission of the higher-order and cross-correlation terms in our simplified expression of the 21\,cm power spectrum in equation~\eqref{eq:recons_21cm_ps_fit}.
 Potential future developments would be develop analytic models of the cross-power spectrum and include them in the derivation \citep{McQuinn2005,Schneider2023}.
 However, this approach would most likely not capture the full complexity present at all $k$-scales and could be model-dependent.
 Another option would be to model the higher-order and the cross terms as constant biases and account for them as nuisances parameters in the forecast (see the discussion in appendix~\ref{appendix::bias}).
+Lastly, we plan to conduct our analysis for 21\,cm data over broader ranges of redshift and $k$-scales to explore the potential of joint analysis to identify and remove systematics such as residual foregrounds (see \citet{BeginLiu_2022} for such an analysis using the global 21\,cm signal).